-The OSHA/MIOSHA Hazard Communication Standard (also known as the Right-To-Know Law) is now aligned with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
-This update to the Hazard Communication Standard (HazCom) will provide a common and coherent approach to classifying chemicals and communicating hazard information on labels and safety data sheets.
-Wayne State University is required to train all individuals working with chemicals about the new label elements and safety data sheet (SDS) format.
+The OSHA/MIOSHA Hazard Communication Standard (Right-To-Know Law) is now aligned with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
+This update to Hazard Communication (HazCom) will provide a consistent approach to classifying chemicals and communicating hazard information on labels and safety data sheets.

 The following hazard communication/right-to-know program has been developed for Wayne State University.
 The master program is available through the Wayne State University Office of Environmental Health and Safety (OEH&S).
 Copies of the plan are available to all employees or their designated representatives, students, compliance officers, the Assistant Secretary of Labor for Occupational Safety and Health (OSHA), the Director of NIOSH, and the Director or a designee of the U.S. Department of Health and Human Services.
 For more information, contact:

 Detroit, Michigan 48202

 Throughout this document, recognized hazardous substances shall be referred to as chemicals and/or materials.
 This program is intended to supplement and compliment existing WSU, MiOSHA and OSHA health and safety standards, and is not intended to fulfill the University's responsibilities under the Michigan Occupational Safety and Health Act 154 of 1974, and the Hazardous Substances in the Workplace Statute, Public Act 79 of 1986.

 - Wayne State University will rely on safety data sheets (SDSs) from suppliers to meet hazard determination requirements.